-Visiting Guaranteed Rate Field – Five Tips For Newbies
+Visiting Guaranteed Rate Field – 5 Tips For Newbies

 If you’re visiting Guaranteed Rate Field for the first time to see the White Sox, there are a few things that you should definitely be aware of in this ballpark.
 It may not present the same challenges as Wrigley, but to some, that’s what makes Guaranteed Rate Field a fun place.

-Still, here are some tips you should know.
+Here are some tips you should know for your first trip.

 There you go…some first time tips for visiting Guaranteed Rate Field.
 There’s a whole lot more to know of course, but this should help you get started.

 Want to know more about Guaranteed Rate Field?
 Sign up here for my completely free Guaranteed Rate Field e-mail newsletter series, and score some seriously valuable info about tickets, seating, transportation and food…see you at the Yard!

 Want to save money on baseball tickets, parking and everything else?

 If you go to baseball games, you’re going to spend money…on tickets, parking, food and souvenirs, not to mention hotels and travel expenses if you’re going on a baseball road trip.

 I’m here to help…check out my Fan Resources page, where I share some of my favorite recommendations for buying tickets, booking baseball parking and saving on travel expenses.